christherama/django-test-runner/README.md

 ## Known Issues

-This extension has been tested only on MacOS.
+- This extension has been tested only on MacOS.
+- Running Django tests will run a non-test function (e.g. `setUp`) if the first function found on or before the cursor position is not a test function, and a class definition isn't found first

 ## Release Notes

-Users appreciate release notes as you update your extension.

 ### 0.0.1